-The classwork aims to develop the craft of organizing and directing strategic planning efforts in public-sector agencies and in community based organizations.
-Through their active participation, students will:
+The seminar classwork aims to enable each student to develop the craft of organizing and directing strategic planning efforts in public-sector agencies and in community-based organizations.
+Through their active participation, students will develop a personal repertoire for leading change in public sector organizations.
+To that end, seminar participants will: